 If you stay at a high altitude, rest.
 You can explore the area but take it easy.
 Limit any walking or activity.
 Drink plenty of water, but do not drink alcohol.
 Do not go to a higher altitude until your symptoms go away.
 This may take from 12 hours to 3 or 4 days.

-Go to a lower altitude if your symptoms are moderate to severe, they get worse, or medicine or oxygen treatment does not help.
+If your symptoms are moderate to severe and get worse, medicine or oxygen treatment does not help.
 Go down at least 1500 ft (457 m).
-Go to a lower altitude as fast as you can or get emergency help if someone with you has severe symptoms such as being confused or not being able to walk straight.
-Go with the person.
-Never let someone with severe altitude sickness go down alone.
+Try to be at go down to a lower altitude as fast as you can or get emergency help.
+If someone with you has severe symptoms, such as being confused or not being able to walk straight.
+Go with the person and never let someone alone with severe altitude sickness.

 How much time do I need to get acclimated?

--Do not fly into high-altitude cities.
+- Do not fly into high-altitude cities.
 If this is not possible, avoid large meals, alcohol, and being very active after you arrive.
 Rest, and drink plenty of liquids.
 If you have symptoms, do not go higher until they have gone away.
-Examples of high-altitude cities include Cuzco, Peru and La Paz, Bolivia
+Examples of high-altitude cities include Cusco, Peru, and La Paz, Bolivia.

 What if you have a lung problem or other disease?